izivkov/DynamicResourceTranslator/README.md

 DynamicResourceTranslator is an Android library that simplifies internationalization for your app.
-You only need to create a single `strings.xml` file in your native language (not necessarily English), and the library will automatically translate your app into the system language set on the user's phone.
+You only need to create a single `strings.xml` file in your native language (not necessarily English), and the library will automatically translate your app into the system language set on the user's phone "on-the-fly".

 ### Traditional Android Project
 ```